-Applicants for entrance into the Academically and Intellectually Gifted (AIG) EducationAdd-On Licensure Program will be eligible for admission to the University by submitting the following to the Office of Admissions-Charlotte Campus:
+Applicants for entrance into the Academically and Intellectually Gifted (AIG) Education Add-On Licensure Program will be eligible for admission to the University by submitting the following to the Office of Admissions-Charlotte Campus:

-- Transcripts of all undergraduate and graduate study, if any - · Official transcripts indicating an earned bachelor's degree from a regionally accredited college or university - Written essay response to an AIG program-specific prompt - Three (3) letters of recommendation from individuals familiar with the applicant's dispositions that are related to teaching using the Division of Education Reference Form - · Copy of an educator's licensure with a teaching field indicated
+- Transcripts of all undergraduate and graduate study, if any. - Official transcripts indicating an earned bachelor's degree from a regionally accredited college or university. - Written essay response to an AIG program-specific prompt. - Three (3) letters of recommendation from individuals familiar with the applicant's dispositions that are related to teaching using the Division of Education Reference Form. - Copy of an educator's licensure with a teaching field indicated.

-The Division of Education Graduate Committee reviews all applicants for admission to the Teacher Education Program.
+The Division of Education Graduate Faculty reviews all applicants for admission to the Teacher Education Program.
 Candidates who are fully admitted to the AIG program through the Graduate Admissions Office will be reviewed during the first semester of coursework.
 Candidates who are conditionally admitted will be reviewed at the conclusion of the first semester of coursework, prior to beginning the second semester of coursework.
 Candidates for admission the Teacher Education Program are assessed on content knowledge, pedagogical skill, and professional disposition.
 All materials submitted for admissions and recommendation forms from Pfeiffer faculty are used to facilitate decision-making.
+A recommendation for admission to the Teacher Education Program is made on the basis of this assessment and is reported to the Teacher Education Board.
+The Teacher Education Board reviews the recommendation and formally admits the candidate to the Teacher Education Program.
+Applicants will be notified, in writing, of the decision.

-Students may transfer up to three (3) semester hours of comparable gifted education graduate level work into the Pfeiffer University program.
-All credits transferred into Pfeiffer University must meet the following criteria and be approved by the program director:
+Students may transfer up to three (3) semester hours of comparable graduate level coursework into the AIG Add-on Licensure Program at Pfeiffer University.
+All credits transferred into Pfeiffer University must meet the following criteria:

-- The credits must have been earned from a regionally accredited institution. - 2.
-A grade of at least "B", or its equivalent, must have been earned. - The credits must satisfy a program requirement. - 4.
-The credits must be less than five (5) years old at the time of admission to Pfeiffer. - 5.
-Transfer of credits into Pfeiffer University should be completed by the end of the semester in which the applicant's initial enrollment occurs.
+- 1. The credits must have been earned from a regionally accredited institution. - 2.
+A grade of at least "B," or its equivalent, must have been earned. - 3.
+The credits must satisfy a program requirement. - 4.
+The credits must be less than five (5) years old at the time of admission to Pfeiffer.

+5. Transfer of credits into Pfeiffer University should be completed by the end of the semester in which the applicant's initial enrollment occurs.